EurekaLab6/Loan_Prediction/README.md

 - In this case, **the acceptable default threshold is 5% based on Bank Indonesia Circular Letter No 6/23/DPNP 2004**, but in reality, **the default rate recorded reached 12.3%**.

 # Purpose
-reduce the default rate to 5% based on the threshold that has been set.
+Reduce the default rate to 5% based on the threshold that has been set.

 # Dataset
 - **Id:** User identity (object)